mariaylitalo/Ryu_integration/README.md

 sudo mn --topo linear,2 --switch ovsk,protocols=OpenFlow13 --controller remote,ip="Controller IP-address",port=6633
 ```

-You need to modify the pigrelay.py application (/etc/snort/pigrelay/pigrelay.py) with correct IP-address of Ryu-controller and ryu/app/snort.py application with Snorby's IP address (Snort Machine's IP address)
+You need to modify the pigrelay.py application (/etc/snort/pigrelay/pigrelay.py) with correct IP-address of Ryu-controller.
+Also modify the IP-addresses used in ryu/app/snort.py application (Snorby database and FTP server, use Snort machines IP-address)

 ## Test run